WELCOME TO music

 Studying Music enables young people to develop many core skills whether it be physical, emotional, perceptual or intellectual.
 There are many transferrable skills that are learnt in Music that can be applied to the whole curriculum as well as the world of work, such as creativity, teamwork, independent learning and self-evaluation, as well as the development of self-confidence and discipline.
 The Music department aims to instil these key skills and experiences in pupils through empowering exploration of creativity in an accepting environment.

-At Bitterne Park School all students learn Music in Years 7, and can opt to continue this into Years 8 and 9.
-Those who wish to study Music at Key Stage 4 can choose from GCSE or BTEC Music and students can also continue to study music beyond this in our new Sixth Form.
+At Bitterne Park School all Key Stage 3 students receive one fifty minute lesson of Music per week Those who wish to study Music at Key Stage 4 can choose from GCSE or BTEC Music and students can also continue to study music beyond this in our new Sixth Form.

 The Music Department offers an extensive range of extra-curricular trips and opportunities, including learning an instrument, participating in an overseas tour, and taking a role in a production.
 As part of the Performing Arts Faculty, the Music Department is at the heart of the Bitterne Park School Community.